BlueBrain/Search/docs/source/faq.rst

     WARNING: Some of the cache files do not exist neither locally nor on remote.
     Missing cache files:

-In the case, the solution is to go to :code:`.dvc` directory and remove the file called `config.local`:
+In this case, the solution is to go to the :code:`.dvc` directory and remove the file called `config.local`:

 .. code-block:: bash